Explainable Machine Learning-Based Security and Privacy Protection Framework for Internet of Medical Things Systems: METHODOLOGY FOR PROPOSED IDS MODEL

 \item \textbf{Model Deployment \& Intrusion Detection:} Steps 2 through 6 are repeated until the weight modifications become insignificant and the model converges.
 Once the global model achieves the desired performance, it is deployed for real-time intrusion detection across the IoMT network.

 \item \textbf{Explanation Generation:} Following deployment, the XAI process is applied to the final trained model.
-Using the SHAP method, feature attribution values are calculated to provide a transparent, auditable record of the model's decision-making logic for each prediction.
+Using the The SHapley Additive exPlanations (SHAP) method, feature attribution values are calculated to provide a transparent, auditable record of the model's decision-making logic for each prediction.

 \item \textbf{Centralized Audit and Reporting:} The outcomes derived from XAI analysis, along with historical intrusion detection data, are transmitted to the CISO either periodically or upon request, facilitating iterative refinement and debugging of the intrusion detection model, enhancing user trust through data accessibility on personal devices, and ensuring regulatory transparency and compliance with international healthcare standards. \end{enumerate}